 2. If she couldn't find it anywhere in the house, she was not likely to say anything about it's supposed absence (Mrs. Wilson was a kind considerate person).

-• We are not defined by our stuff.
+• We should not be defined by our stuff.

-• Love from our friends should not be connected to gifts they give us.
+• Love from our friends should not be connected to the gifts they give us.

 4. Living cheaply, making do